 8: you have gorgeous homemade paneer ready cubes in different shapes and sizes to go with any of the indian curries or dishes like paneer butter masala, matar paneer, malai kofta, kadai paneer, palak paneer, chilli paneer, paneer paratha, paneer manchurian and paneer tikka recipe.

-printable version of how to make paneer given below:
+how to make paneer method given below:

 - 1 litre milk